Currently set to Index

 Engineering books written by astronauts (and the chief of the ISS no less) are the kind of wholesome content that we all secretly hope for when we first step tentatively into the field, and An Astronaut’s Guide to Life doesn’t disappoint.

-Chronicling Hadifield’s years of training and space exploration (he spent 4000 hours in space overall), the book especially makes space science more accessible to all.
-Further than that, Hadfield’s smart observations and obsessively quotable turn of phrase all teach us something about life, love, commitment, and what it means to be happy in a career that can truly see us changing the world.
+The book chronicles Hadifield’s years of training and space exploration (he spent 4000 hours in space overall) and especially makes space science more accessible to all.
+Further, Hadfield’s smart observations and obsessively quotable turn of phrase teach us something about life, love, commitment, and what it means to be happy in a career that can truly see us changing the world.

 No doubt you’ll have a lot on your plate with all of that studying, but we promise that making time for these must-reads might just make your studies that bit easier in the long term.